I am working on a research project in order to study the role of writing a

 of this research is based on a comparative analysis of scientific community

-of sociology in Iran and foreign sociologists based on open interviews.
-You
+of sociology in my country and foreign sociologists based on open

-can see a number of questions and it is quit satisfactory to answer them and
+interviews.
+You can see a number of questions and it is quit satisfactory to

 Please answer following questions and help me in doing my research.
 This may

 be time consuming, however, tanks for your pleasure.
 It is quit satisfactory

 to write what aspects of following questions are interesting for you.